Expert Neurologists and Neurosurgeons

 David A. Roshal, DO

 Medical Director of Stroke Services David Roshal, D.O., D.ABPN, is a board-certified and published neurologist with subspecialty certification in clinical neurophysiology from the American Board of Psychiatry and Neurology (ABPN).
 Dr. Roshal specializes in hospital-based neurology and clinical neurophysiology at Jefferson Health in New Jersey.
 He also serves as a clinical assistant professor in the Department of Medicine/Neurology at Rowan University School of Osteopathic Medicine.
 Dr. Roshal completed his neurological training at Thomas Jefferson University Hospital, and completed a one-year subspecialty fellowship in clinical neurophysiology at Hahnemann University Hospital/Drexel University College of Medicine.
-He has a special interest in stroke and vascular neurology.
+He has a special interest in stroke, neuromuscular diseases, and neuroelectrodiagnostics (e.g., EEG).

 Jack Jallo, M.D.